cycle/docs/advanced/active-record.md

 > Engine is still going to use repositories and mappers behind the hood.
 In this article we are only going to handle column mapping, relation configuration must be done separately.

-We will try to achive following functionality:
+We will try to achive the following functionality:

 ```php
 $u = User::find()->findOne(['name' => "John"]) ?? new User();